Benzhydrocodone

-Benzhydrocodone (INN) (contracted from benzoate-hydrocodone) is an opioid prodrug of the morphinan class.
+Benzhydrocodone (INN; contracted from benzoate-hydrocodone) is an opioid prodrug of the morphinan class.
 Its chemical structure consists of hydrocodone coupled with benzoic acid.
 Benzhydrocodone itself is inactive and acts as a prodrug to hydrocodone upon cleavage of the benzoate portion of the molecule.

 It is designed to be an opioid analgesic with a low chance of recreational use.

 Created by Kempharm, Inc., a biopharmaceutical company in Coralville, Iowa, President and CEO, Travis Mickle, believes the molecular-based approach to abuse deterrent may be more effective than many formulation-based approaches.

 When approved, Apadaz received a labeling that highlighted all relevant aspects of the drug, including the lower abuse profile compared to traditional hydrocodone-acetaminophen.
-The labeling showed several items supporting a lower abuse profile than traditional hydrocodone-acetaminophen; namely, a lower Drug Liking in the first two hours after intranasal abuse (snorting), and the conversion of benzhydrocodone to hydrocodone in vitro being a "difficult process" -- with benzhydrocodone being a more difficult drug to abuse according to FDA Apadaz adcom documents.
+The labeling showed several items supporting a lower abuse profile than traditional hydrocodone-acetaminophen; namely, a lower Drug Liking in the first two hours after intranasal abuse (snorting), and the conversion of benzhydrocodone to hydrocodone in vitro being a "difficult process" — with benzhydrocodone being a more difficult drug to abuse according to FDA advisory committee documents.